 Spam Musubi is a snack or lunch item that is made with light teriyaki flavor glazed spam, a block of sushi rice, wrapped together with nori or seaweed.
-Barbara Funamura, a Japanese-American woman from Hawaii, is credited with inventing spam musubi.
+Barbara Funamura, a Japanese-American woman from Hawaii, is credited with inventing the spam musubi.

 Spam became a popular ingredient during World War II in Hawaii where the American troops were stationed.
-Today, they are typically found near cash registers, convenience stores, mom and pop shops all over Hawaii.
+Today, musubis are typically found near cash registers, convenience stores, mom and pop shops all over Hawaii.

 Ingredients